Simple ways to better bone health

 Eat calcium-rich foods

-Calcium is important for maintaining strong bones.
-Calcium can come from dairy foods like milk, yoghurt and cheese, green leafy vegetables and soy products such as tofu.
-Most people need at least 3 serves of calcium-rich food a day.
+Calcium is essential for maintaining strong bones.
+Aim for at least three servings of calcium-rich foods daily.
+Good sources include dairy products like milk, yoghurt, and cheese, as well as green leafy vegetables and soy products such as tofu.

 Eat a balanced diet